 [Section 45 amended by No. 59 of 1995 s.
 85.]

-46. Functions of a real estate settlement agent
+46. Real estate settlement agents, functions of

 (1) Subject to subsection (2), a licensee who holds a real estate settlement agent’s licence and a current triennial certificate may arrange or effect a settlement of any real estate transaction that is in respect of land under the Transfer of Land Act 1893 or the Land Administration Act 1997.